-Introduces understanding, speaking, reading, and writing skills and emphasizes basic German sentence structures.
-Incorporates exposure to the arts, culture, and literature of the areas of the world where German is spoken.
+Introduces understanding, speaking, reading, and writing skills, and emphasizes basic French sentence structure.
+Incorporates exposure to the arts, culture, and literature of the areas of the world where French is spoken.
 Part I of II.
-Lecture 4 hours per week.
-May include one additional hour of oral practice per week.
+May include one additional hour of oral practice per week.Lecture 4 hours per week.